Male Hair Transplant

 Male hair transplant techniques

-The techniques most commonly used in hair transplants include strip harvesting and follicular unit extraction (FUE), both of which result in follicular units for transplantation:
+The techniques most commonly used in hair transplants include strip harvesting and follicular unit excision (FUE), both of which result in follicular units for transplantation:

-In follicular unit extraction (FUE), the surgeon uses an instrument to create a tiny, circular incision in the skin around individual hair follicular units.
-Each unit is pulled from the scalp, leaving many tiny holes that will heal over the next week.
+In follicular unit excision (FUE), the surgeon uses a small punch instrument to create a tiny, circular incision in the skin around individual hair follicular units.
+Each unit is extracted from the scalp, leaving many tiny holes that will heal over the next week.
 The follicular units are then transplanted into the balding areas of the scalp.
 One advantage to this method is that it creates less damage to the donor site, leaving the area looking natural in appearance.

 Recovery period following male hair transplant